A NEW CENTER FOR THEATRE & DANCE

 Located at the former site of the Richards Treat University Center, Millikin’s new Center for Theatre & Dance will also incorporate four acting studios, two dance studios, two design classrooms and practice rooms as well as all-new modern theatre equipment and LED lights.

 Gifts have been made to support fundraising efforts by our community of generous alumni, community leaders, and Board of Trustees.
-Fundraising efforts are ongoing, give now to help support the Center for Theatre and Dance.
-View the full Center for Theatre and Dance video playlist.
+Fundraising efforts are ongoing, give now to help support the Center for Theatre & Dance.
+View the full Center for Theatre & Dance video playlist.

 February 4, 2019: Visible changes expanding across Millikin's campus